lenseswaenen/lenseswaenen.github.io/_posts/2021-04-27-matrix_logarithm.md

 I think this is beautiful and surprising: The matrix logarithm is proportional to the simplest skew-symmetric matrix one can create from $R$: $R^T - R$.

-We will show that a matrix logarithm of a rotational matrix will output a skew-symmetric matrix, but that a priori does not have to mean the relationship is as simple as it is!
+We will argue that a matrix logarithm of a rotational matrix will output a skew-symmetric matrix, but that a priori does not have to mean the relationship is as simple as it is!

 A more thorough treatment of this topic can be found in this [paper](https://www.sciencedirect.com/science/article/pii/S0377042709007791).